 The collaboration between, and integration of, sector specialists produces a robust active management process incorporating risk budgeting and reporting, security-level surveillance reporting and dynamic team interaction.
 The Fort Washington Investment Committee meets weekly to review macro strategy and to discuss its top-down view and risk positioning.
 The Fund management team meets weekly to determine the fund-level application of these decisions.
 The team then meets daily with the specific asset managers to execute the strategy.
 The high level of communication and the dynamic nature of the process, combined with regimented risk management and reporting, have historically helped to produce consistent, low-volatility returns.

 The Touchstone Ultra Short Duration Fixed Income Fund’s multi-sector orientation allows the Fund’s management team to gain exposure to fixed income security types such as corporate debt, ABS, CMBS and RMBS, including some smaller, off-the-run sub-sectors offering incremental value.
-Fort Washington believes this strategy can be beneficial to investors as it allows for active management and diversification of the types of risk assumed by the Fund, while, at the same time, improving the return potential.
+Fort Washington believes this strategy can be beneficial to investors as it allows for active management and diversification of the types of risk assumed by the Fund, while also improving the return potential.